FlowFuse/website/src/blog/2024/12/why-flowfuse-is-complete-toolkit-for-uns.md

 ## **Summary**

 FlowFuse is a complete platform for building and managing a Unified Namespace.
 It combines everything you need—connectivity, data transformation, and message brokering—into one easy-to-use solution.
-With open-source flexibility, it makes it simple to connect devices, scale your system, and keep data secure.
+Open-source flexibility makes it simple to connect devices, scale your system, and keep data secure.

 ***Want to learn more about how FlowFuse can help?
 [Talk with Our experts!](/book-demo/)***